IBM/raft-fabric-sample/README.md

 ## Featured technologies
 + [Hyperledger Fabric v1.4.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
++ [Docker](https://www.docker.com/) Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels..

 ## Prerequisites